ray-project/ray/doc/source/cluster/ray-client.rst

    import ray

    # Starting the Ray client.
 This connects to a remote Ray cluster.
+   # If you're using a version of Ray prior to 1.5, use the ClientBuilder API
+   # shown below.
    ray.init("ray://<head_node_host>:10001").connect()

    # Normal Ray code follows